langston-barrett/amsthm-to-anki/README.md

  1. Install the [LaTeX Note Importer][latex-note-importer].
     See the Anki documentation for details on installing plugins.
  2. Ensure your LaTeX preamble is set how you like it: go to the "Add" screen.
-    Click on the big "Basic" button.
+    Click on the "Basic" button.
 Click "Manage", then select the first "Basic" card type from the list, and click "Options".
 Adjust your LaTeX preamble so that your notes will compile properly.

 ### Setting up `amsthm` in your input document